Christian C. Caballero

 I am a PhD candidate in the Travers Department of Political Science at the University of California, Berkeley, where I am affiliated with the Berkeley Center for American Democracy, the Jack Citrin Center for Public Opinion Research, and the Institute for the Study of Societal Issues.
 During the 2025-26 academic year, I will be a visiting research affiliate in the Department of Sociology at New York University.

-In addition to my core research agenda, I have also collaborated with the Forecasting Research Institute, the Center for Radical Innovation for Social Change, and Berkeley’s D-Lab, where I served as a Data Science Fellow during the 2024-25 academic year.
+In addition to this, I also conduct applied computational and experimental research on political behavior and collective decision-making.
+I have collaborated with the Forecasting Research Institute on a logitudinal group forecasting tournament, the Center for Radical Innovation for Social Change in the development of X's "community notes", and Berkeley’s D-Lab, where I served as a Data Science Fellow during the 2024-25 academic year.

 I received an M.A. in Political Science from the University of California, Berkeley (2024) with a concentration in American Politics.
 I received a B.A. in Politics (with Honors) and Sociology from New York University (2022), where I worked as a research assistant at The Center for Social Media and Politics.
 I was also previously an APSA Ralph Bunche Summer Institute Scholar (2021).